OfficeDev/outlook-dev-docs/docs/add-ins/item-data.md

 ## Item properties available in compose and read forms

-Table 1 shows the item-level properties in the JavaScript API for Office that are available in each of read and compose modes of mail add-ins.
-Typically, those properties available in read forms are read-only, and those available in compose forms are read/write, with the exception of the [itemId](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/Office.context.mailbox.item#nullable-itemid-string) and [conversationId](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/Office.context.mailbox.item#nullable-conversationid-string) properties, which are always read-only regardless.
+Table 1 shows the item-level properties in the JavaScript API for Office that are available in each mode (read and compose) of mail add-ins.
+Typically, those properties available in read forms are read-only, and those available in compose forms are read/write, with the exception of the [itemId](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/Office.context.mailbox.item#nullable-itemid-string), [conversationId](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/Office.context.mailbox.item#nullable-conversationid-string), and [itemType](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/Office.context.mailbox.item#itemtype-mailboxenumsitemtype) properties, which are always read-only regardless.

-For the remaining item-level properties available in compose forms, because the add-in and user can possibly be reading or writing the same property at the same time, the methods to get or set them in compose mode are asynchronous, and hence the type of the objects returned by these properties are also different in compose forms than in read forms.
+For the remaining item-level properties available in compose forms, because the add-in and user can possibly be reading or writing the same property at the same time, the methods to get or set them in compose mode are asynchronous, and hence the type of the objects returned by these properties may also be different in compose forms than in read forms.
 For more information about using asynchronous methods to get or set item-level properties in compose mode, see [Get and set item data in a compose form in Outlook](get-and-set-item-data-in-a-compose-form.md).

 **Table 1.
 Item properties available in compose and read forms**